Tim-TU/weibulltools/cran-comments.md

 ## R CMD check results

-There were no ERRORs, WARNINGs or NOTEs.
+There were no ERRORs or WARNINGs.

 There was 1 NOTE (only local windows install):